-When you take out a loan (in addition to a mortgage) in order to make a down payment, this is called a silent second mortgage.
-And while a silent second mortgage may sound like a nice deal, there is a right and a wrong way to do it.
+When you take out a loan (in addition to a mortgage) to make a down payment, it’s called a second mortgage.
+While a second mortgage may sound like a nice deal, there is a right way and a wrong way to do it.

 What Is A Silent Second Mortgage?